appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-work-with-local-apis-on-appsmith/connect-within-docker-network.md

 1. Navigate to your application and create a Postgres datasource.

-1. For the **Host Address** field, enter the name of the Docker container that is running your Postgres instance.
+1. For the **Host Address** field, enter the name of the Docker container that's running your Postgres instance.
 For example, this might look something like `postgres_postgres_1`.

     :::tip
     If you need to see the names of the containers running on your network, you can use the command: